libsdl-org/sdlwiki/SDL2/SDL_AudioCallback.md

 | **stream**   | A pointer to the audio data buffer.                                                      |
 | **len**      | Length of **stream** in bytes.                                                           |

-## (This is the legacy documentation for stable SDL2, the previous stable version; [SDL3](https://wiki.libsdl.org/SDL3/) is the current stable version.)

-## (This is the legacy documentation for stable SDL2, the current stable version; [SDL3](https://wiki.libsdl.org/SDL3/) is the current development version.)

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIDatatype](CategoryAPIDatatype), [CategoryAudio](CategoryAudio)